ArchemedIan/proxmox-fullvirt/readme.md

 # a badly made guide/ helper script to enable full virtualizaion in proxmox with nvida gpu (maxwell through pascal archetectures)

 # advantages over other guides ive found
-- Host gpu capabilities inproxmox host, LXC, PVE, and VM simultaneously
+- Host gpu capabilities in proxmox host, LXC, PVE, and VM simultaneously
 - enables video output and desktop environment on proxmox host with vGPU